Aboitiz Corporate Governance

 Board Independence

-In 2021, the AEV Board is composed of a majority of Non-Executive Directors and Independent Directors.
-AEV has three qualified Independent Directors and five Non-Executive Directors out of its nine Board members.
-In addition, AEV Board has each appointed a Lead Independent Director who serves as an intermediary between the Chairman and the other directors whenever necessary.
+In 2023, the AEV Board comprised a majority of Non-Executive Directors, including three qualified Independent Directors and five Non-Executive Directors out of nine Board members.
+Additionally, the AEV Board appointed a Lead Independent Director to act as an intermediary between the Chairman and other directors when necessary.
+This role is pivotal in maintaining Board effectiveness by serving as a liaison between the Chairman and other directors, ensuring effective communication and mediation when needed.

-Recognizing that a sustainable enterprise goes beyond the current generations of leaders, the AEV Board appointed Ms. Ana Maria A. Delgado as Directors in 2018.
-Ana is part of a new generation of homegrown leaders who add fresh perspectives to each Board’s deliberation.
-In terms of gender, AEV currently has two female members in the Board of Directors.
+Recognizing that a sustainable enterprise transcends current leadership, the AEV Board appointed Ms. Ana Maria A. Delgado as Director in 2018.
+Ana represents a new generation of homegrown leaders, bringing fresh perspectives to the Board’s deliberations.
+She is the first of two women on AEV’s Board of Directors.
+In 2021, Ms. Joanne De Asis was nominated and elected as Independent Director, the second female Director of AEV, highlighting its commitment to diversity and inclusion.

 Term Limits of Independent Directors